 Experiment While You Can!

-Once you reach level 57, you will need a Pearl Shop item to reset your Skill Points.
+Once you reach level 57, you will need a Pearl Shop (Secret Book of Old Moon) to reset your Skill Points.
 These cost at minimum 500 Pearls or 2000 Loyalties.
 You do get one for free after Awakening, via a one time only quest called “[Event] Gift of Skill Reset” from the Black Spirit.
 (Must be level 57+)

 Beginner Travel Tips

 Right clicking anywhere on the World Map (M) or the mini-map will draw a path to that point.
 Right clicking a node icon will take you to the Node Manager.
 Press your T key to have the game auto-run a path for you.
 Auto-path will follow the safety of roads as much as possible.
 Be careful when doing this outside of roadways, as your character can get stuck on trees and other objects.
 Not all roads are safe and sometimes auto-path takes overly long routes, so be watchful auto-pathing in areas you’re unfamiliar with.

 To find merchants and other NPCs, click on the NPC icon in the upper right of your screen.